STAY IN THE HIMALAYAN MOUNTAINS FOR HEALTH, PEACE, AND YOGA

 When it is difficult to conduct a census of an entire population, a researcher will work with a portion of that population, a sample, which is thought to be representative of the population in question.
 Researchers typically try to ensure that a sample has been drawn in a random fashion.
 This ensures that the distribution of population characteristics corresponds to the assumptions of probability sample theory.
 This allows inferences to be drawn about the population.
-Many times non-random samples are used, however.
+Many times non-random samples are also used.

 SAMPLING refers to the process or method of drawing a sample from a population.
 This process can be based on random selection such that each member of the population has an equal probability of being selected.
 Many statistical tests assume a process of random selection.
 However, the method may not be based on random selection.
 One might, for example, select for convenience the first 100 people you meet or all the students in an introductory sociology class.